CharaChorder/docs/docs/Chords.rst

 Chords
 ======
-One of CharaChorder devices’ greatest features is their :doc:`chording<Chords>` ability.
+One of CharaChorder devices’ greatest features is their chording ability.
 Read this section to learn what chording is and how you can benefit from it on your own CharaChorder.

 .. contents::  Table of Contents of this Page
    :local: